 • is a Julia package that provides an interface to SUNDIALS

 • developed by Inria PARKAS research group is an OCaml interface to the entire SUNDIALS suite except for the hypre and PETSC nvectors.
 It allows the Sundials solvers to be used from programs written in OCaml.
-This interface is described in a recent workshop paper.
+This interface is described in a recent workshop paper(link is external).

 • uses IDA for solving DAEs